 The laboratory work deals with experiments on analog (25%) and digital (25%) electronics and with experiments involving simple programming, input-output and timing on single-board microcomputers (50%).

-Prerequisite: Physics RR203, RR252.
+Prerequisite: Physics RR203, RR252, or consent of the Department.

 Diefenderfer, Principles of Electronic Instrumentation (2nd Ed.)

 Leventhal & Walsh, Microcomputer Experimentation with the Int.
 SDK-85